drcjar/work-related-ild-talk-sanfran-march-2017/work-related-ild-talk-sanfran-march-2017.md

 ![A hierarchy of attribution in occupational lung diseases (11)](images/Attribution.jpg){ width=90% }

-# I can't cover it all
+# Recent outbreaks

-## I'll cover three chemicals that cause diseases where the hard work of attribution has already been done
+## I'll cover three diseases where the hard work of attribution has already been done

 ##